The heated national debate about whether families should get public money to send their kids to private schools is full of big questions.

 The impact, though, is often fairly small and can dissipate over time.
 There do not appear to be any studies on the effect of voucher competition on measures other than test scores.

-Attending a private school may improve parent satisfaction, particularly when it comes to school safety.
+Attending a private school may improve parent or student satisfaction.

 The older D.C. study showed that families who received vouchers had higher rates of parent (but not student) satisfaction.
-The latest D.C. analysis showed parents and students perceived private schools as substantially safer; parents also seemed more satisfied with them overall, though these results weren’t statistically significant.
+The latest D.C. analysis finds the reverse — parents were no more satisfied with private schools, but students were.
+Voucher students gave their private schools higher ratings and perceived them as safer.